GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 ### Experience

 - **Usually goes with the current hype.** Always wants to try out new frameworks or languages but doesn't know how to balance this with the daily routine.
-Usually, this ends up hurting the productivity for himself or the team.
+Usually, this ends up hurting the productivity for themselves or the team.
-- Knows at least a bit about software development (a few months to one year of experience), preferably in production environments.
+- Knows at least a bit about software development (a few months to one year of experience), preferably in production environment.
 Has already worked in new features, bugfixes, etc.
-- Knows at least a bit about agile culture, has a slight idea of key practices such as Scrum or Kanban.
+- Knows at least a bit about agile culture.
+Has a slight idea of key practices such as Scrum or Kanban.
-- Does not review code for other collaborators.
-Usually finds it difficult to analyze external code and to find problems in it.
+- Does not review code from other collaborators.
+Finds it difficult to analyze external code and to find problems in it.
 - Asks for help whenever they are feeling blocked, not productive or doesn't know what to do.
 - Usually codes "by example" (e.g. copying code), and **does not understand how that code works**.
 - Gets blocked often, requiring more attention and support.